- R computing for the novice user; a statistical approach.

 - Practical examples.

-- Work with participants on academic writing: Setting up a research paper from introduction to discussion.
+- Work with participants on academic writing: Practical suggestions in the writing of a research paper.